the complete destruction of every trace of something

 tenuous calm, she has come to a decision.

-a controversy, especially over a belief or dogma
+a verbal or written attack, especially of a belief or dogma

 It’s as if Rogelio’s response has justified every